tm-a-t/TGPy/docs/tgpy/basics/code.md

 ## More tips

 - TGPy saves the defined variables, so you use them in further messages
-- The `_` variable contains the result of the previous message
+- The `_` variable contains the result of the previous message (even if it was hidden with a semicolon!)
 - Edit the message to rerun it